dlanza1/ExDeMon/doc/users-manual.md

 ### Analysis results sinks

-#### Elastic sink
+#### Elastic Analysis results sink

-Analysis results are converted to JSON an sinked to an Elastic index.
+Analysis results are converted to JSON and sunk to an Elastic index.

 ```
 results.sink.type = elastic